 Advantages and Disadvantages of Synthetic Fertilizers

 The primary benefit of synthetic fertilizers lies in their precise nutrient content and the ability to provide plants with the exact nutrients they require.
-They are also more cost-effective and easier to apply in a vertical garden setting than their organic counterparts.
+They are also more cost-effective and easier to apply in a vertical garden than their organic counterparts.

 However, synthetic fertilizers are not without their drawbacks.
-Overuse or incorrect application of these fertilizers can lead to nutrient burn, damaging or even killing your plants.
+Overuse or incorrect application can lead to nutrient burn, damaging or even killing your plants.
 Additionally, synthetic fertilizers do not contribute to the overall health of the growing medium, and their regular use may lead to the depletion of organic matter and beneficial microorganisms in the soil.

 Making the Right Choice for Your Indoor Vertical Garden